ene-h/Ken3S/src/site/notes/Matchups/Ibuki.md

 ### Notes
 - Against penguin kicks: parry first hit xx jab DP
 - Ken stand roundhouse is a good button to use here
-- Towards forward (overhead hopkick, plus a billion on block) is safe on parry when spaced!
+- Towards forward (overhead hopkick, plus a billion on block) is safe on parry when spaced
 - Her jab is +6, used for trapping, interrupting is a gamble
 - Do not mindlessly go into super, a lot of her moves get her off the ground, and if she is hit out of them shippu will whiff due to air-reset status
 - She has multiple 2-hit jump-ins